Smart System Manager

 Maintenance mode isolates the system from the rest of the network so that you can perform intrusive troubleshooting tasks and data collection or perform system changes, such as break out ports and replace optics or cables with minimal disruption.

-Depending on your configuration and network topology, complete isolation might not be possible.
+Depending on your configuration and network topology, complete isolation is not possible.

 Enable Maintenance Mode

 Run the following command to enable maintenance mode.
-When maintenance mode is enabled, Smart System Manager performs a graceful BGP shutdown, redirects traffic over the peerlink and brings down the MLAG port link.
+When maintenance mode is on, Smart System Manager performs a graceful BGP shutdown, redirects traffic over the peerlink and brings down the MLAG port link.

 switchd maintains full capability.